huggingface/blog/overview-quantization-transformers.md

 #### use_cache
 Let's test `use_cache` to better understand the impact of caching the hidden state during the generation.

-The benchmark was run on a A100 with a prompt length of 30 and we generated exactly 30 tokens.
+The benchmark was run on an A100 with a prompt length of 30 and we generated exactly 30 tokens.
 The model we used was `meta-llama/Llama-2-7b-hf`.

 with `use_cache=True`